Tianl1234/calculator/README.md

 | **History window is blank** | You haven’t performed any calculations yet – history is stored only after pressing `=`. |
 | **I want even more functions** | The `SafeEvaluator` can be extended easily.
 Add new functions to `self.funcs` in the `__init__` method. |

----

-## 📄 License

-This project is based on the AST‑evaluation idea and is provided under the **GNU General Public License (GPL)**.
-Feel free to modify and share it.

----

 Enjoy calculating! 😊